Michelle Morley MBACP, PGDip, B.A (Hons).

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-Studying to be a psychotherapist/counsellor?
+Are you training to be a psychotherapist/counsellor?

-I offer personal counselling to trainees at a discounted rate (see Fees)
+In order to manage the expense involved in training, I offer personal counselling to trainees at a discounted rate (see Fees)

 Individual Counselling/Psychotherapy Session Adults - £45* (50 minutes)